 Once the alias has been configured, it can be used for an flavor extra spec.
 For example, to request two of the PCI devices referenced by alias a1, run:

-'''

-$ openstack flavor set m1.large --property "pci_passthrough:alias"="a1:2"
+\$ openstack flavor set m1.large --property "pci\passthrough:alias"="a1:2"

-'''

-For more information about the syntax for pci_passthrough: alias, refer to the documentation.
+For more information about the syntax for pci\passthrough: alias, refer to Flavors.